BedrockStreaming/xo-archiver/README.md

         TODO: handle multiple results.
 Currently fails in such case.

   --sr-id <id>
-        XO's SR ID where to import the VM into.
+        The ID of XO's Storage Repository where to import the VM.
         E.g: --sr-id 2505a86a-0d21-286b-df2d-05ff2bab6a45

   --xva-file <full-path>